Hatice-Kocabas/lcw-clone/README.md

 # lcw-clone
-This project is a clone of Lc Waikiki site made by using CSS and html.
+This project is a clone of Lc Waikiki website made by using CSS and html.

 ## Screen Shots: